 Have You Played? is an endless stream of game retrospectives.
 One a day, every day, perhaps for all time.

 Going back makes me think about Final Fantasy as a series.
-There’s something robust and unstoppable about it, the game that was likely to be Square’s dying breath has given rise to a series that feels immortal.
+There’s something robust and unstoppable about it, the game that was likely to be Square’s dying breath (or so the disproven legend goes) has given rise to a series that feels immortal.
 And while it isn’t exactly “fresh” every time, there is enough variety and evolution to keep people coming back.
 FFIX was the last of its particular polygonal era, so I feel like I owe it to myself to finally catch up.